kestal/univers/Extracts/The Treaty on Magic.md

 > The people are considered inferiors to the witchers and the king.
 > Arkas even adopted the title _King of Gods_.
 > When he rebirths and is still in young age, a provisional council is formed to rule.
-> The witchers are very heterogenous.
+> The witchers are very heterogeneous.
 > Some of them enjoy their powers and status and don't bother with the religious principles, while others are very involved and very strict about it.
 > Although it seems there are plans to usurp the throne, most of them are loyal to the king.
 > Nevertheless, some of them are just not interested in politics and just focus on other things like magical learning.